 In short, a Colombian Buddy can be whatever you want and need it to be!
 They are like a professional friend, who knows their country and wants to help you fall in love with Colombia and have the best time you can there.
 To help you get an idea of what they can do here are a few things:

 I think this is one of my favorite services, especially if you are on a budget.
-You can ask for someone to come and sit down with you and tell you everything you want and need to know about the area.
+You can ask for one of their Colombia tour guides to come and sit down with you and tell you everything you want and need to know about the area.

 I spent the morning of my last day in Bogota with Paolita from Colombian Buddy.
 She took me on the most incredible (easy) hike that is accessible from the city with the BEST views!
 I would never have found this hike, or been able to get to it without her help.